Welcome To The Top-Rated Preschool In Mission Hills

 In traditional schools, grade levels are not flexible and strictly defined by chronological age within a twelve-month period.

-Montessori curricula expand in response to the students’ needs.
+Montessori curriculum expand in response to the students’ needs.

-Traditional curricula are predetermined without regard to student needs.
+Traditional curriculum are predetermined without regard to student needs.

 The individual child’s work pace is honored and encouraged in the Montessori classroom.